Conclusion-Xforce/xforce-collections/xforce/aap_tools/roles/manage_hub_exec_envs/README.md

 Role Variables
 --------------

-= hub_host: FQDN Hostname of the hub host (or VIP-name) that needs configuring = hub_admin_user: Username of the admin user on the hub
+= automationhub_host: FQDN Hostname of the hub host (or VIP-name) that needs configuring = automationhub_admin_user: Username of the admin user on the hub
-- hub_admin_password: Password of the admin user on the hub
+- automationhub_admin_password: Password of the admin user on the hub
 - hub_validate_certs: Boolean determining SSL certificate validation
 - aap_ee_registries: List of remote registries for execution images
   - = label: Label to link execution environment images to registries